 (2) Evaluation (100%).
-Your mark in the course will be based on your performance on three out-of-class exams given throughout the semester (each covering approximately 4 to 5 weeks' worth of lectures and readings).
-Exams are closed-book and will be based on material from both the lectures and the readings.
-Each of these tests will consist of multiple-choice questions and will count equally toward your final grade.
+Your grade in the course will be based on your performance on three out-of-class exams given throughout the semester (each covering approximately 4 weeks' worth of lectures and readings).
+Exams are closed book and will be based on material from both the lectures and the readings.
+Each of these tests will consist of multiple-choice questions, and each test will count equally toward your final grade.
 Additional work will not be assigned for those who wish to improve their course grade and the weighting of exams will not be changed for poor performance.
-Due to university regulations, the third exam will be written during the final exam period.
+Due to university regulations, the third exam will be written on the final exam date as scheduled.